abarrak/linux-sysops-handbook/README.md

   - `ZFS`.

-Additionall, LVM and RAID are another two concepts where the first operate on the opposite of partitioning and group multiple disks as one logical volume.
-The latter (Redundant Array of Independent Disks) is used to architect more advanced storage setup to ensure higher availablity, redundency, RD, etc.
+Additionally, LVM and RAID are another two concepts where the first operate on the opposite of partitioning and group multiple disks as one logical volume.
+The latter (Redundant Array of Independent Disks) is used to architect more advanced storage setup to ensure high availability, redundancy, DR, etc.

 To see the currently attached file system with mounts and a directory space usage, run `df`/`du` commands: